galaxyproject/SARS-CoV-2/artic/README.md

    Please take care to use the correct primer BED file corresponding to the version of the primers used during sequencing!
 If in doubt, consider this:

    - Later BED file versions should also work reasonably well with older sequencing data, while the other way round is more problematic
-   - v2 of the primer scheme has been in used for only a very short time before it got superseded by v3.
+   - v2 of the primer scheme has been in use for only a very short time before it got superseded by v3.

-3. An amplicon info file
+4. An amplicon info file

    This tabular file should consist of one line per amplicon, which should list *all* primers involved in the generation of this amplicon.
 For reproducibility we provide files with: